Seeking Private Larson – Part 1

 of info about what he’s doing, etc.

 I found Smith Larson in the 1910 and 1920 US censuses, both times in rather surprising circumstances.
-Wish I’d have thought of those censuses earlier.
-I also found a fragmentary outline of his military career in over 50 monthly “muster rosters” of the US Marine Corps.
+Also, a fragmentary outline of his military career in over 50 monthly “muster rosters” of the US Marine Corps.
 There are some extensive details on combat action, medical issues, etc. in these rosters, but they are severely abbreviated, and need more study.
 There are also some crucial missing months.

 Finally, but far from least, I found a concise “digest” of his Marine service, in a surprising place:

 Roster of the Men and Women who served in the Army or Naval Service (including the Marine Corps) of the United States or its Allies from the State of North Dakota in the World War, 1917-1918 Volume 3 Larkee to Rice

 Name: Smith Larson